 1890 Appointed a Queen’s Counsel in Winnipeg

-1891 Attempted to retire as a MP but refused to do so by his party
+1891 Attempted to retire as a MP but his party refused his resignation

 1893 Resigned his seat in Ottawa and returned to Winnipeg

-1896 Ran for another federal election and becomes the Minister of the Interior in April
+1896 Ran for another federal election and became the Minister of the Interior in April

-1897 Suspected to have a part in the corruption for Winnipeg’s election.
-Investigated by liberal party agents who file a list of 106 specific charges for people involved in the election.
+1897 Suspected to have played a part in election corruption.
+Investigated by liberal party agents who file a list of 106 specific charges against people involved in the election.

-1897 Macdonald’s lawyer admitted an agent had hired teams to convey voters to polls, in contravention of the Election Act by Macdonald’s party.
+1897 Macdonald’s lawyer admitted an agent had hired teams to convey voters to polls, in contravention of the Election Act.
 Therefore, the election was invalid.

-1900 Became the premier of Manitoba for about eight months and attempted to implement his election promises Introduces his prohibition, The Macdonald Act, (Liquor Act) and it successfully passed.
+1900 Became the Premier of Manitoba for about eight months and attempted to implement his election promises.
+Introduced prohibition via The Macdonald Act (Liquor Act).
 Later that year, he returned to his law practice

 1904 Was elected the president of the Manitoba Conservative Association